 Driver/Receiver Interface.

-Command Station / Power Station combinations following one of these types may interchange with devices of the same type.
-There is no exclusion of interchange between the two types as long as the manufacture of the equipment documents the interchange.
+Command Station / Power Station combinations following one of these interface types may interchange with devices of the same type.
+There is no exclusion of interchange between the two types as long as the product manufacturer documents the interchange.

 Common Characteristics